isomerpages/govtech-stp/_hong-kong/00a-atb-visitSG-Requirements.md

 Visitors who have travelled to Singapore on the ATP and intend to return Hong Kong after their stay in Singapore, should ensure that they meet Hong Kong’s entry requirements.

-Please refer here for information about travel from Singapore to Hong Kong under the Air Travel Bubble arrangement.
+Please refer <a href="">here</a> for information about travel from Singapore to Hong Kong under the Air Travel Bubble arrangement.

 -----